-Interesting facts about Uruguay?
+Interesting facts about Uruguay in 2023?

 - The Spanish arrived in present-day Uruguay in 1516.
 The Indians’ fierce resistance to conquest, combined with the absence of gold and silver, limited their settlement in the region during the 16th and 17th centuries;